Ready to start organizing your home, but don’t know how to begin?

 TAKE EVERYTHING OUT OF THE SPACE.

 You know what they say: sometimes it has to get worse before it gets better!
 That is often the case with organizing.
 I find that it helps to start with a blank slate.
-Clearing out the whole space always helps me to see what I have, assess my storage needs, and really make the most of the space.
+Clearing out the whole space always helps me to see what I have, assess my Storage needs, and really make the most of the space.
+Check out garage shelving

 Your storage spaces are the place to begin organizing.
 Once you dive deeper into your house, you’re going to be doing a lot of decluttering and rearranging of items.
 Organize your storage spaces first so that when you find appliances, clothing, shoes, books, and papers that need a place to go, you’ll have a place for them.
 And it will be neat, tidy, and clutter-free.